rjslingshot/houses-website/docs/The Games/Skirmish.md

     <a id="soldier-units"></a>
     ### Soldier Units (Cards 2-10)
     Deployed to Front Ranks.
 They utilize their House Trait (see [House Traits](#house-traits)).
+All soldiers are <u>deployed in an exhausted state</u> and cannot attack for one round (unless card ability allows otherwise).

     <a id="2-cards"></a>
-    **2-Cards (Scouts/Soldiers):** Dual nature.
-When played from hand during DEPLOY & ABILITIES Phase, choose one..
+    **2-Cards (Scouts/Soldiers):** The two cards of each house may be deployed in two different ways.

-    1. **Use Scout Ability:** Announce and resolve the suit-specific ability.
-The "2" card usually goes to Barrows unless its ability states otherwise.
+    1. **Deploy as a Scout:** The two may be deployed as a scout.
+Each house’s card offers a different tactic for scouting.
+Following the deployment as a Scout, the two will typically move to the Barrows, unless stated otherwise.

         * **2 of Diamonds (Scout):** Randomly select 2 cards from opponent's hand; reveal.
 Send 2 of Diamonds to Barrows.
         * **2 of Clubs (Scout):** Randomly select 1 card from opponent's hand; reveal.
 Revealed card goes to Barrows.
 Send 2 of Clubs to Barrows.
         * **2 of Hearts (Scout):** Randomly select 1 card from opponent's their hand; reveal.
 Deploy this 2 of Hearts as a +2/+2 soldier.